-- Place the red beans in a bowl.
-Generously cover with water and let soak overnight at room temperature.
+- Place the kidney beans in a bowl.
+Generously cover with water and let soak for 12 hours or overnight at room temperature.
 Add water as needed to ensure the beans remain covered.
 Rinse and drain.

 - Preheat the pressure cooker on the Sauté function for 2 minutes.
 Brown the pork in the oil.
 Season with salt and pepper.
 Set aside on a plate.

 - Brown the beef in the pressure cooker, breaking it up with a wooden spoon and adding more oil as needed.
 Season with salt and pepper.
-Add the onion, jalapeño, garlic, and spices.
+Add the onion, jalapeño, garlic and spices.
 Cook for 3 minutes while stirring.
-Add the red beans, pork, tomatoes and broth.
+Add the kidney beans, pork, tomatoes and broth.
 Cover and select the Bean function.
 Set the machine to cook for 35 minutes.

-- Let the pressure release naturally for at least 15 minutes.
-Once the pressure is released, remove the lid.
+- Let the pressure release naturally (about 15 minutes), and remove the lid.
 Adjust the seasoning and add the cayenne, to taste.

 - Serve over rice, with corn chips or as a filling for baked potatoes.

 The dried red beans can be replaced with 1 can (19 oz/540 ml) of red kidney beans.
 In this case, reduce the chicken broth to ½ cup (125 ml) and select the Meat function instead of the Bean function.